Straight-line mechanism: Approximate straight-line linkages

-Perfect straight line linkages
+Perfect straight-line linkages

-Eventually, perfect straight line motion would be achieved.
+Eventually, perfect straight line motion was achieved.
 The Sarrus linkage was the first perfect linear linkage, made in 1853.
 However, it is a spatial linkage rather than a planar linkage.
 The first planar linkage would not be made until 1864.

 Currently, all planar linkages which produce perfect linear motion utilize the inversion around a circle to produce a hypothetical circle of infinite radius, which is a line.
 This is why they are called inversors or inversor cells.

-The simplest solutions are Hart's W-frame – which use 6-bars – and the Quadruplanar inversors – Sylvester-Kempe and Kumara-Kampling, which also use 6-bars.
+The simplest solutions are Hart's W-frame – which use 6-bars – and the quadruplanar inversors – Sylvester-Kempe and Kumara-Kampling, which also use 6-bars.